'Nothing left in the bucket': Wildfire resources run thin

 “We’re battle-hardened, but it seems year after year, it gets tougher, and at some point in time we won’t be able to cope.
 We’ll reach a breaking point,” said Edwards, a 25-year veteran.

-The immediate dangers of the fires are compounded by worries about COVID in camp and at home.
+The immediate dangers of the fires are compounded by worries about COVID-19 in camp and at home.

 Firefighters "see all this destruction and the fatigue, and then they’re getting those calls from home, where their families are dealing with school and child care because of COVID.
 It’s stressing them out, and we have to keep their heads in the game,” he said.

-Aside from the human toll, the conflagrations in Colorado and Utah, New Mexico and Arizona, and now California and the Pacific Northwest have cost hundreds of millions of dollars.
+Aside from the human toll, the conflagrations in Colorado, Utah, New Mexico, Arizona, and now California and the Pacific Northwest have cost hundreds of millions of dollars.

 California alone has spent $529 million since July 1 on wildfires, said Daniel Berlant, assistant deputy director of Cal Fire.
 By comparison, the state spent $691 million the entire fiscal year that ended June 30.
 The U.S. government will reimburse most state costs for the biggest disasters.